crweber9874/containers/E4/simpleLinux.md

 # Build a Simple Linux Container

 This brief tutorial briefly explains how to launch a linux container, a much smaller version is the alpine image.
-The container then runs linux commands, installs curl, git, python, R. Python and R kernels are available in the container.
+The container then runs linux commands, installs curl, git, python, R. Python and R are available in the container.

 ```
 FROM ubuntu:latest

-MAINTAINER Chris Weber <chrisweber@arizona.edu>

 RUN apt-get update \
     && apt-get install -y \